 These are all examples of how reinforcement can affect a person’s behavior.
 For instance, the child knows that her mother will bring her favorite cookies after she cleans her room.
 So, the "behavior" is reinforced, and the child is more likely to clean her room in the future.

-The purpose of using positive reinforcement in the classroom is to assist students with autism in acquiring new skills and maintaining them over time.
+For students with Autism Spectrum Disorder (ASD), the purpose of using positive reinforcement in the classroom is to assist them in acquiring new skills and maintaining these skills over time.
 The student receives reinforcement contingent on the occurrence of a specific behavior.
 The anticipated outcome is that his or her skill performance will increase or improve in anticipation of receiving the reinforcer.
-Positive reinforcement is a key component of Applied Behavior Analysis that can be used to assist students with autism in learning new adaptive behaviors.
+Positive reinforcement is a key component of Applied Behavior Analysis that can be used to assist students with ASD in learning new adaptive behaviors.

 Question: What is positive reinforcement?

 Some students may have limited items or activities that can be identified as positive reinforcers.
-Exposing the student to new items and activities may be helpful as well as being observant and noting things that seem to be of interest to a specific student.
-Also, it is beneficial to pair primary reinforcers with items in an effort to create new secondary reinforcers.
-An example of this is saying "Good job" while at the same time giving the student a small piece of chip.
-Over time, saying "Good job" becomes reinforcing to the student, and the chip is no longer needed as a primary reinforcer.
+Exposing the student to new items and activities may be helpful.
+Being observant and noting things that seem to be of interest to a specific student will also aid in identifying reinforcers.
+It is often beneficial to pair primary reinforcers with other items in an effort to create new secondary reinforcers.
+An example of this is saying “Good job” while at the same time giving the student a small piece of a chip.
+Over time, saying “Good job” becomes reinforcing to the student, and the chip is no longer needed as a primary reinforcer.

 Question: Can anything be used as a reinforcer?